 Current Management Plan Activities

+- Prairie dog management: Lakewood recognizes prairie dogs as an important wildlife species.
+Lakewood staff has mapped and tracked the prairie dog populations since 1999 and has seen a 106% increase in colony acreage and an 80% increase in population.
+Management efforts include fencing, native seeding, raptor poles and predator hides, live relocation, population reduction.
 The goal of Lakewood’s prairie dog management is to restore some ecosystem balance to the park by providing habitat for prairie dogs while also protecting the Greenbelt’s other habitat values, recreational uses, neighboring properties and visual appeal.
-For more information, please call 303-987-7752.

 The natural resources staff oversees several volunteer programs including: